jmix-framework/jmix-ui-samples-2/src/main/resources/io/jmix/uisamples/view/flowui/cookbook/iframepdfdynamic/iframe-pdf-dynamic-en.md

 To make displaying such resources available, you need to configure the `frame-ancestors` policy directive.
 See [ `IframeCustomSecurity.java`]({currentPath}?tab=IframeCustomSecurity.java).

-Dynamic resources are loaded on the client-side using `StreamResource` objects.
+Dynamic resources are loaded on the client-side using the `DownloadHandler` objects.

-`StreamResource` provides dynamically generated data.
+`DownloadHandler` provides generated URI.
 Registration of the resource URI is automatically handled by components that explicitly support stream resources (including `IFrame`).\
 This way, the resource will be cleaned up when the component is removed from the view.